 - Karen Oberhauser, Arboretum director: monarch butterflies and conservation

-- Susan Carpenter, native plant gardener: native plants, pollinators
+- Susan Carpenter, Native Plant Garden curator: native plants, pollinators

 - David Stevens, Longenecker Horticultural Gardens curator: horticultural trees and shrubs

-- Brad Herrick, ecologist: jumping worms, wetlands, research
+- Brad Herrick, research program manager and ecologist: jumping worms, wetlands, research

 - Michael Hansen, land care manager: restoration practices, prescribed fire

-- Gail Epping Overholt, education coordinator: water resource management, rain gardens, wetlands, invasive species
+- Gail Epping Overholt, education program manager: water resource management, rain gardens, wetlands, invasive species

 Please submit a detailed online request about the subject matter and kind of program you would like.
 We will contact you to discuss the best fit and costs for your program.
 The cost of specialized topics will vary depending on length of presentation, requested materials, and other factors.